stephen/static/city-guide/_cities/nyc/2021-10-noz-market.md

 title: Noz Market
 kind: sushi
 ---
 An offshoot of Sushi Noz.
-Sadly, I haven't been able to try the Omakase, but the chirashi from Noz market is really excellent and worth a visit.
+I actually enjoyed Noz Market more (as it's own thing) than Sushi Noz.
+The chirashi is really excellent and worth a try.